Osiris-Team/Desku/README.md

 ```

 ### Features
-#### Its highly recommended to use the [Desku-Gradle-Starter-App](https://github.com/Osiris-Team/Desku-Gradle-Starter-App) to get started since it has also support for Android and iOS, everything setup correctly and scripts for generating binaries + installers.
+#### Use the [Desku-Gradle-Starter-App](https://github.com/Osiris-Team/Desku-Gradle-Starter-App) to get started since it has also support for Android and iOS, everything setup correctly and scripts for generating binaries + installers.
 #### Usage examples for all default components can be found [here](https://github.com/Osiris-Team/Desku/tree/main/src/test/java/com/osiris/desku/simple_app) (CTRL + F to search by name).

 - Easily develop desktop and mobile apps in one codebase!